 Generate PDFs from a Word template using JavaScript

-Nutrient Web SDK makes it easy to generate PDF documents from Word templates by dynamically merging them with data.
-You can run this process headlessly in the background or through our intuitive document viewer UI.
+Nutrient Web SDK enables the generation of PDF documents from Word templates by dynamically merging them with data.
+You can run this process headlessly in the background or through our intuitive document viewer user interface (UI).

-This guide walks you through creating PDFs from Word templates by:
+This guide explains creating PDFs from Word templates by:

 General principles